-I grew up with my Grandma Hope always keeping a bottle of the green Palmolive dish soap either sitting in the corner of her kitchen sink or neatly tucked under the cabinet.
+I grew up with my Grandma Hope always keeping a bottle of green Palmolive dish soap either sitting in the corner of her kitchen sink or neatly tucked under the cabinet.
 She had used it for so long, her kitchen had a faint scent of it lingering in the air.

 I am almost 48 and up until very recently washing dishes with this particular brand of dish detergent used to always evoke strong emotions of my Grandma Hope, her kitchen and the warmth of my moments by her side as we cleaned together.
-What didn’t go into the dishwasher, she would wash and I would dry as we told stories, laughed, caught up on life, the days and just general kibitzing.
+What didn’t go into the dishwasher, she would wash and I would dry as we told stories, laughed, caught up on life, the day and just general kibitzing.

 As you can well imagine, I became a loyal Palmolive customer.
-Everytime I am in the store aisles buying detergents, I may look at the others, have even tried them a time or two but I always find myself gravitating back to the good old green stuff and putting it in my cart.
+Everytime I was in the store aisles buying detergents, I may look at the others, have even tried them a time or two but I always found myself gravitating back to the good old green stuff and putting it in my cart.

 I know I felt provoked…but then I reminded myself that I still had all my same memories and love of my grandmother, and my Grandma Hope was a woman who appreciated change and often lead the charge of her cultural time with change.

 She was what they called “progressive,” back in her day, and I certainly am progressive too.
 When we understand that we find it hard to change because our brains are always fully committed to the patterns they already know, it makes it easier to accept or focus on new patterns that will work for us too.
 Afterall, we have to always stay mentally nimble!
 I know my grandmother certainly did…

 Yet it doesn’t change that I stick with buying that green bottle of goodness in secret hopes of popping the lid open on a new container one day to find that nostalgic smell we all grew up with and learned to love…